 Table of Contents

 Simply put, virtual leadership is a form of leadership in which a manager is tasked with coaching a partially or entirely remote team.

 Virtual leadership looks very similar to in-person leadership: A virtual leader, for instance, still needs to motivate and inspire her team to achieve a shared goal.

 However, virtual leadership will take a different approach than in-person leadership.
-A virtual leadership role will likely require more high-quality written communication skills, as well as even more flexibility and trust than in-person leadership.
+A virtual leadership role emphasizes high-quality written communication skills and more flexibility and trust than in-person leadership roles.